gradientspace/geometry3Sharp/README.md

 - **DynamicPriorityQueue**: min-heap priority queue for sparse situations (ie subset of large graph).
 - **IndexPriorityQueue**: min-heap priority queue for dense situations (ie small or large number of items in queue)
 - **DijkstraGraphDistance**: compute shortest-path distances between nodes in graph, from seed points.
 Graph is defined externally by iterators and Func's, so this class can easily be applied to many situations.
+- **SmallListSet**: efficient allocation of a large number of small lists, with initial fixed-size buffer and "spilling" into linked list.

 # Math